tensorflow/mlir/README.md

 ways.
 For example, LLVM has non-obvious design mistakes that prevent a multithreaded compiler from working on multiple functions in an LLVM module at the same time.
-MLIR solves these problems by having per-function constant pools and by making references explicit with function_ref.
+MLIR solves these problems by having per-function constant pools and by making references explicit with `function_ref`.

 # Getting started with MLIR

-MLIR has been tested on Linux and MacOS, with a recent clang or with gcc 7.
+MLIR has been tested on Linux and macOS, with recent versions of clang and with gcc 7.

 ```
 git clone https://github.com/llvm/llvm-project.git